qzvk/make-adventure/README.md

 ### Directive escapes

 Text lines can't start with directives, which means its impossible to write a line of text like "page one", since it'll be parsed as a directive.
 There should be a way to escape directives so a line is always considered text.

+### Regular expressions for additional files

+Automatic inclusion of all files matching a given pattern would be useful, or even simple glob matching.